agilepro/software-craftsmanship/docs/Coding/Dates and Time/date7-timer-misconceptions.md

 ```

 It should be obvious that scheduling a time to set a boolean, and then writing a loop to test that boolean is far less efficient than just putting the test into the loop.
-I think some programmers don’t realize that a timer requires a complete thread to be allocated in order to call the timer task.
+I think some programmers don't realize that a timer requires a complete thread to be allocated in order to call the timer task.
 Even though that task is just to set a boolean at a particular time, the allocation of a complete thread for the purpose of setting a boolean is a huge overhead.

 ## When are Timers a Good Idea?